 The reference to Professor Smalley, the mesmerist, reminds me of the visit of Professor Hagarty, the American phrenologist, who came to England with a great reputation.
-During his visit to Rotherham my father, who believed in the doctrine that by acquiring a knowledge of

-the most suitable occupation is artistical work, designing ornamental work, and finishing painting.
+Some of the professors delineations have turned out correct, others incorrect.
+I still have the book and chart in which the professor says: the most suitable occupation is artistical work, designing ornamental work, and finishing painting.
 And yet, I served an apprenticeship to the cutlery trade, and eventually became a brassfounder.
 He then says The faculties requiring most cultivation are self trust and confidence, energy, hope, and faith.
 I never cultivated any of these, yet I do not seem to have been short of one.
 He goes on to say:Rather fond of being in the rear ranks.
 On the contrary, my friends think I am too fond of being in the front.
 He further added ,Not likely to be a favourite with the opposite sex.
 This would have been unforgiveable had he not added later: Strongly attached to the place in which you live; love home and country dearly.

 Owing to the restricted accomodation at the Mechanics Institute and the ever growing demands on the arts and science side, a few public-spirited enthusiasts determined to erect special premises for the purpose.
 Led by such men as Geo.
 Wright (Burton Weir Works), Geo.
 Eskholme, (Rotherham Brassworks), and Mr. William Corbitt (a stove grate manufacturer), the public found the necessary funds, and the present school of science and art is the result. » next